alessandrobologna/agentcore-mcp-proxy/README.md

 The Makefile handles Docker builds, ECR pushes, and SAM deployment.
 Stack outputs include the AgentCore runtime ARN.
 Run `make smoke-test` to resolve the ARN automatically and execute the smoketest against the deployed stack.

 ## Development Notes
-- Update `proxy/pyproject.toml` or `server/requirements.txt` when adding dependencies, then run `uv lock`
+- Update `pyproject.toml` or `server/requirements.txt` when adding dependencies, then run `uv lock`
 - Keep CLI output flushed to STDOUT to avoid blocking MCP clients
-- Add logic-heavy tests under `proxy/tests/` or `server/tests/` and run them with `uv run pytest`
+- Add logic-heavy tests under `tests/` or `server/tests/` and run them with `uv run pytest`
-- Use `uvx --from proxy/ mcp-agentcore-proxy` during local iteration for fast reloads
+- Use `uvx --from . mcp-agentcore-proxy` during local iteration for fast reloads

 ## Troubleshooting
 - `Set AGENTCORE_AGENT_ARN (or AGENT_ARN)` indicates the environment variable is missing